usefulalgorithm/usefulalgorithm/README.md

 - _Super Tecmo Bo_, by Boldy James, The Alchemist
 - _Every Bridge Burning_, by Nails
 - _Let Me Out_, by Fatboi Sharif, Driveby
-- _Every Sound Has A Color In The Valley Of Night_, by Night Verses
-- _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
 - _The Crying Nudes_, by The Crying Nudes
 - _Excelsior_, by Benny The Butcher
+- _Every Sound Has A Color In The Valley Of Night_, by Night Verses
 - _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
+- _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
 - _Windowlicker_, by Aphex Twin
 - _IOX_, by LA Timpa
-- _Pearl_, by Dos Monos

 </details>